What We're Hearing from the Listening Post

-We are only a few weeks into Chapter 2: SENSE, and already something is beginning to take shape.
+We are only a few weeks into the SENSE chapter, and already something is beginning to take shape.

 The themes arriving so far

 People over programs.
-Again and again, what sustains us isn’t an institution or a policy.
-It’s a specific person.
-A mentor who answered a call at the wrong hour.
-A colleague who said the quiet part out loud so you didn’t have to.
+Again and again, what sustains us is not an institution or a policy.
+It is a specific person.
+A mentor who answered a call at the right moment.
+A colleague who said the quiet part out loud.
 A neighbor who showed up without being asked.

 The signposts in our lives tend to have names.

-Practices that don’t ask permission.
+Practices that do not ask permission.
 There are rituals people carry that require no audience.
 A morning walk, a weekly call, a prayer, a playlist.
-These aren’t self-care in the commodity sense.
-They are small acts of sovereignty.
-Things that remain ours even when everything else feels borrowed or taken.
+These are not polished wellness routines.
+They are ordinary practices that help people stay themselves when life feels crowded or unstable.

 Threads that run longer than us.
 Several of you have pointed toward something inherited.
 A way your grandmother moved through difficulty.
 A story your family returned to at the table.
 A proverb that traveled across an ocean and still lands.